 In his first Olympics in 2008 Shannon, with the Australian team, was awarded two Gold Medals.
 Thus began a very successful international career that saw Shannon amass over 80 medals, including 2 Silver Medals at the 2012 Olympics.

 Shannon continued to compete and focused in representing Australia in the Bocuse d’Or, the world’s most prestigious salon culinaire held every two years in Lyon.
 Whilst Executive Chef at The Brisbane Club Shannon was selected for the 2013 World Final and relocated to Carcassone to train with Franck Putelat at his 2* restaurant Le Parc.
 Franck himself was a Bocuse d’Argent and introduced Shannon to life in southern France and the pressure that is the Bocuse d’Or.
 Shannon achieved an admirable 15th in the Final, and decided he had to return for another shot.
 Selected as one of 7 chefs to compete for the Global Chef World Final in Norway in 2014, Shannon spent the year travelling as commitments saw him cook in China, Norway and Dubai before settling in Chaudes-Aigues to prepare for the 2015 Bocuse d’Or at the 2* Restaurant Serge Vieira, with former winner Serge.
 Shannon placed 12th in the Final, equal Australia’s best result and returned home to Brisbane having retired from competing, ready to focus on the next chapter of Montrachet.
-With his wife Clare, Shannon purchased Montrachet in early 2015 from Thierry and Carol Galichet.
+With his wife Clare, Shannon purchased Montrachet in early 2015.
 Shannon relishes the opportunity to continue the Montrachet legacy as he pays homage to traditional French cooking whilst showing the elegance and subtlety of modern French cuisine.